enix223/goagent/README.md

 * ### Agent id

-    Agent ID is an unique idenfitication for each task agent.
+    Agent ID is an idenfitication for each task agent.

 * ### Task request Topic